urbit/sky/README.md

 Sky only works in an authenticated browser session, so you'll need to log into the ship with its `+code` for Sky to be able to communicate with it.

-For the Vite frontend to talk to the fakeship, you'll also need to run `|cors-approve 'http://localhost:5173'` in the dojo.
+For the Vite frontend to talk to the fakeship, you'll also need to run `|eyre/cors/approve 'http://localhost:5173'` in the dojo.

 Use Vite to run the frontend.